vcabardo/ML-Algorithm-Analysis/README.md

 This project contains multiple files:

 1. classification.py - Implements multiple sklearn classifiers and obtains certain performance metrics on them (accuracy, precision, recall, f1, and runtime)
-2. validation_curves.py - Used to assist in hyperparameter tuning for the machine learning models that are implemented in classification.py

 This project is structured as follows:
 ```bash